+Title page

+Context is for kings: Ecological conditions affect the strength of soft selection and the propensity for evolutionary rescue in introgressed populations

+Running title:

+Author names and affiliations:

+Thomas Eric Reed1*, Adam Kane2, Philip McGinnity3, Ronan James O’Sullivan4*°

+1.

+2.

+3.

+4. Human Diversity Consortium, University of Turku, Finland

+*These authors contributed equally

+°Senior author

+Keywords:

 Abstract

-The deliberate release of captive-bred individuals, the accidental escape of domesticated individuals, or the invasion of closely related conspecifics into wild populations can all lead to introgressive hybridisation, which poses a challenge for conservation and wildlife/fisheries management.
-Rates of introgression and the magnitude of any associated demographic impacts vary widely across ecological contexts, however, for reasons that remain poorly understood.
+The deliberate release of captive-bred individuals, the accidental escape of domesticates, or the invasion of closely related conspecifics into wild populations can all lead to introgressive hybridisation, which poses a challenge for conservation and wildlife management.
+The rate of introgression and the magnitude of its demographic impacts vary widely across ecological contexts.
+However, the reasons for this variation remain poorly understood.
 One rarely considered phenomenon that likely plays a key role in mediating eco-evolutionary outcomes is soft selection, wherein relative rather than absolute trait values determine success in intraspecific competition for a limiting resource.
-Here we develop an eco-genetic model explicitly focussed on understanding the role of soft selection in influencing how sudden or continuous intrusion of foreign/domesticated individuals into a wild population affects the evolutionary and population dynamics.
-The model is loosely based on a salmonid fish but is generally applicable to any species that experiences intrusion of locally maladapted genotypes plus phenotype-dependent competition for a limiting resource (e.g., breeding sites or feeding territories).
-The effects of both one-off and continuous intrusion events depended strongly on the relative competitiveness of intruders versus locals.
+Here we develop an eco-genetic model explicitly focussed on understanding the influence soft selection has on the eco-evolutionary dynamics of wild populations experiencing intrusion form foreign/domesticated individuals.
+While based on a generalised salmonine lifecycle, the model is applicable to any taxon that experiences intrusion of locally maladapted genotypes, in addition to phenotype-dependent competition for a limiting resource (e.g., breeding sites, feeding territories).
+The effects of both acute and continuous intrusion events depended strongly on the relative competitiveness of intruders versus locals.
 When intruders were competitively inferior, soft selection limited their reproductive success (ability to compete for limited spawning sites), which prevented strong introgression or population declines from occurring.
-In contrast, when intruders were competitively superior, this accelerated introgression and led to increased maladaptation of the mixed population, with negative consequences for population size and viability.
+In contrast, when intruders were competitively superior, this accelerated introgression and led to increased maladaptation of the admixed population.
+This had negative consequences for population size and population viability.
 The results were sensitive to the intrusion level, the magnitude of reproductive excess, trait heritability, and the extent to which intruders were maladapted relative to locals.
-Our findings draw attention to under-appreciated interactions between soft and hard selection, which may be critical to determining the impacts of captive breeding programmes and farm escapes on otherwise self-sustaining wild populations.
+Our findings draw attention to under-appreciated interactions between soft and hard selection, which may be critical to determining the impacts of captive breeding programmes and domesticated escapes on otherwise self-sustaining wild populations.

 Introduction

 Free-living populations of animals and plants are typically, though not always, reasonably well-adapted to their local environments (Hendry and Gonzalez 2008).
-This local adaptation can be disrupted, however, by various types of anthropogenic stressors, which can induce maladaptation by affecting the abiotic or biotic selective environment directly (e.g., climate change, species introductions), and/or by shifting trait distributions relative to the adaptive landscape (Chevin, Lande, and Mace 2010).
-Human-mediated hybridisation, for example, can pull populations away from local trait optima (extrinsic outbreeding depression) or lead to a breakdown of coadapted gene complexes (intrinsic outbreeding depression) (Grabenstein and Taylor 2018).
-The scope for such introgressive hybridisation has increased in the Anthropocene, as species shift their distributions in response to climate change, intentional introductions/translocations occur, or domesticated individuals escape from captivity, such that previously reproductively isolated populations or species come into contact (Wayne and Shaffer 2016; Brennan et al. 2015).
-A major challenge for conservation biology is thus to anticipate and respond appropriately to such changes.
+Local adaptation can be disrupted, however, by various anthropogenic stressors, which may induce maladaptation by affecting the abiotic/biotic selective landscapes (e.g., climate change, species introductions), and/or by shifting trait distributions relative to the trait optima (Chevin, Lande, and Mace 2010).
+Human-mediated hybridisation, for example, can pull populations away from local trait optima (extrinsic outbreeding depression) or lead to a breakdown of adaptive linkage disequilibrium (intrinsic outbreeding depression - Grabenstein and Taylor 2018).
+The scope for such introgressive hybridisation has increased in the Anthropocene, as taxa shift their distributions in response to climate change, intentional introductions/translocations occur, or domesticated individuals escape into wild populations (Wayne and Shaffer 2016; Brennan et al. 2015).
+A major challenge for conservation biology is, thus, to anticipate and respond appropriately to such changes.